Lady!!: Characters

 Mary is the youngest daughter of Magdalene Waverley and Sarah and Lynn's almost stepsister.
 Like her brother, she enjoys making Lynn miserable.
-Although unlike Thomas, she experiences pangs of conscience when her pranks go too far.
-She owns a Persian cat named Prince but she is sometimes mean to him, and later disowns him by the end of the series.
+Unlike Thomas though, she experiences pangs of conscience when her pranks go too far.
+She owns a Persian cat named Prince, but she is sometimes mean to him, and later disowns him at the end of the series.